NourKassar1/test_nour/README.md

 * git commit "to send the changes to local area"
 * git branch "to get all branches you work on"
 * git remote -v "to get all remote"
 * git push remoteName branchName

+* git config --list "get configrations"
+* git config --unset ConfigThing "delete anything from config"
+* git config --global --edit "open config page in editor"

+* create Public Key
+*